Ontario Pricing Guide · Updated 2026

 What to check before paying any heat loss provider

-Ask for their BCIN registration number and confirm it is active with the Ministry of Municipal Affairs and Housing's BCIN registry.
+Ask for their BCIN registration number and confirm it is active in the province's public BCIN registry.
 Confirm the qualification category matches the work — HVAC-House for residential heat loss and mechanical design.
 Ask for a sample report showing where the BCIN stamp appears (it must appear on every page, not just the cover).
 Confirm the design temperature they'll use for your municipality — a wrong temperature is the most common technical rejection cause.
 Ask specifically whether the price includes the MVDS, which is mandatory under OBC 2024 for all new homes.
-Use our free design temperature lookup tool to verify the temperature before the report is produced.
+Use our free design temperature lookup tool to verify the temperature before the report is produced, and our BCIN guide for the full verification walkthrough.

 The second quality problem is design temperature accuracy.
 Using the wrong design temperature — a common error when designers apply default regional assumptions rather than confirming the specific OBC value for the project municipality — produces calculations that pass a surface reading but fail when the reviewer checks the cover page design temperature against their own records.
 Barrie is -24°C. Innisfil is -20°C. Collingwood is -22°C. These are not interchangeable.
 A report at the wrong temperature is returned immediately.